toji/toji.dev/webgpu-gltf-case-study/index.md

   // Get the combined base color from the texture and baseColorFactor. let baseColor = textureSample(baseColorTexture, materialSampler, input.texcoord) * material.baseColorFactor;

-  // Omitting remaineder of fragment shader, which is unchanged...
+  // Omitting remainder of fragment shader, which is unchanged...
 }
 ```